dmurfet/deeplinearlogic/README.md

 - **NTM** on **Repeat copy task**.
 Again all models learned a similar algorithm.
 The input sequence is written to memory as for the Copy task (i.e. advancing one position in each time step) and the read address is manipulated to pause at each position for one time step (see e.g. `doc/repeat copy task/work-tesla.html`).

 ## TODOs

-The TODO list items by category:

-- **Implement more tasks**
-    - Other tasks from NTM, DNC and other papers
-    - Polynomial pattern task (as in Section 4.3 of the paper)
-- **Sparsity and scaling**
-    - Add sparsity to v3 NTM
-    - Add sparsity to Pattern NTM and other models
-    - Tests of sparse NTM
-    - Tests of sparse Pattern NTM

 See Raffel, Luong, Liu, Weiss, Eck "Online and linear-time attention by enforcing monotonic alignments" Section 2.5 about encouraging discreteness by adding noise before sigmoids.
 We could try doing the `softmax` on memory entries *before* contracting with the read address.
 If we are reading the content of the memory rings as logits, then initialising them to zero is a mistake.
 It will have the effect of blurring out the read address.
 Note also that the "add vector" in this case becomes a multiplicative factor (since we are adding to the logit).
 This is all quite strange.